joshbduncan/tic-tac-toe/README.md

 # Python Tic-Tac-Toe

 This is my first attempt at a game while learning Python...

-## tic-tac-toe.py
-Currently a HUMAN (X) vs. CPU (O) game.
-Minimax provides suggested AI play for O for testing.
+Using [Minimax Algorithm](https://en.wikipedia.org/wiki/Minimax)...

-## Updates
+## Play Options

-**2020-03-27 - Game Play Options**
-Now the game prints out the CPU (O) players previous move to make it easier to track.
+HUMAN vs. CPU (Minimax) *
+HUMAN vs. HUMAN **coming soon**

+* You have the option to play as 'X' or 'O' and the algorithm will adjust accordingly.